 Table: Examples of Robot & Artificial Intelligence Applications in Hospitality

-Examples of the Use of Robots Within Hospitality Industry
+Examples of the Use of Robots Within the Hospitality Industry

 Situated in Nagasaki, Japan, Henn-na Hotel became the first hotel in the world to be entirely staffed by robots.
 The hotel’s robots are deployed to provide information, front desk services, storage services, and check-in and check-out services, with technology including voice and facial recognition.